web-to-print/web-to-print.github.io/projects/projects-2/index.md

 ## Steps

-Take the website you’ve been blogging
-Use the inspector to make visualizations of your blogging platforms (10) Make a narrative in book form.
+Take the website you’ve been using as a blogging platform Use the inspector to make visualizations of your blogging platforms (10) Make a narrative in book form.
 Book is 6x9